Last updated: April 26, 2022

 The Maitland Bay Track is a short but steep bushwalk that winds its way down from the Bouddi National Park Information Centre to the stunning beach of Maitland Bay through beautiful rainforest.

-While the track down to the beach may be very easy, the return trip is actually quite hard with some very steep sections to conquer.
+While the track down to the beach may be easy, the return trip is quite challenging, with some very steep sections to conquer.

-Once you’ve set foot on the yellow sand of the beach, it’s recommended to venture out further east towards Bouddi Point where you can discover the remains of an old shipwreck.
+Once you’ve set foot on the yellow sand of the beach, we recommend continuing to Bouddi Point, where you can discover the remains of an old shipwreck.
+The distance to the beach is 1.8 km (return), and to Bouddi Point is 3.6 km (return).

 Maitland Bay Track | |